 Creams that contain shea butter as well as vitamins A, C and E provide a certain natural level of sun protection (however, please apply your SPF sunscreen every time you or a family member go out).

 Remember, that water attracts the sun rays in a powerful way so be extra careful around pools and oceans.
 And re-apply sunscreen cream frequently.
 Many people ask what is a good, natural sunscreen they can apply.
-A more natural approach to sunblock would include zinc oxide which is a mineral that provides complete UVB/UVA protection, has anti-inflammatory properties, and is considered a safe sunscreen ingredient.
+A more natural approach to sunblock would include zinc oxide which is a mineral that provides complete UVB/UVA protection, and is considered a safe sunscreen ingredient.